Daihatsu Charmant: First generation (A10/A20/A30/A40; 1974–1981)

 First presented in November 1974, the first generation Daihatsu Charmant was based on the Toyota Corolla (E20) platform, which was already outdated because Toyota had already introduced the latest generation Corolla (E30) seven months earlier.
 However, the body shell looks more like the Sprinter (E20) saloon because of the similarity of the rear section from the C-pillar all the way down to the boot which is different from the Corolla, which also had a body length that is almost identical as the newer Corolla.
 The Charmant was marketed with luxury orientation by the use of dual headlights which was only available for higher class cars at the time.
 Initially only three grades were offered; Deluxe, Custom and Hi-Custom.
 It came with 1.2-litre (1166 cc) 3K-H engine producing 71 PS and 1.4-litre (1407 cc) T engine producing 86 PS, both in gross rating.
 It came with a four or five-speed manual transmission, as well as a two-speed automatic options for all engines.
-All-wheel drum brakes were standard for the base Deluxe, while the higher grades were equiped with front disc brakes and booster.
+All-wheel drum brakes were standard for the base Deluxe, while the higher grades were equipped with front disc brakes and booster.

 Unique to the first generation, an estate was also available.
 This was called "van" in the Japanese domestic market, where it was classed as a commercial vehicle and can be recognized by the additional horizontal metal bars on the third row windows.
 Unlike the Corolla, the Charmant estate/van was only offered with a 5-door body style.
 The van was introduced in December 1974, a month after the saloons debuted.
 These vans were only available with a standard four-speed manual transmission and an additional base grade called Standard, while the top grade Hi-Custom was exclusive for the saloons.
 The saloons were coded as A10 (1.2-litre) and A20 (1.4-litre) (A10V and A20V for the vans), respectively.